Life extension: Nanotechnology

 Future advances in nanomedicine could give rise to life extension through the repair of many processes thought to be responsible for aging.
 K. Eric Drexler, one of the founders of nanotechnology, postulated cell repair machines, including ones operating within cells and utilizing as yet hypothetical molecular computers, in his 1986 book Engines of Creation.
 Raymond Kurzweil, a futurist and transhumanist, stated in his book The Singularity Is Near that he believes that advanced medical nanorobotics could completely remedy the effects of aging by 2030.
 According to Richard Feynman, it was his former graduate student and collaborator Albert Hibbs who originally suggested to him (circa 1959) the idea of a medical use for Feynman's theoretical nanomachines (see biological machine).
 Hibbs suggested that certain repair machines might one day be reduced in size to the point that it would, in theory, be possible to (as Feynman put it) "swallow the doctor".
 The idea was incorporated into Feynman's 1959 essay There's Plenty of Room at the Bottom.

 Cyborgs

-Replacement of biological (susceptible to diseases) organs with mechanical ones could extend life.
+The replacement of biological organs, which are susceptible to diseases, with mechanical ones has the potential to extend life.
 This is the goal of the 2045 Initiative.